Guide to Greek Life

 Membership in a Greek organization offers a variety of social opportunities.
 Most of our groups host social events like dinners, parties, special catered lunches, desserts at the house, movie nights, and other events for members to socialize with each other and their guests.

-- 2.5 grade point average (*A higher GPA may be required in varying organizations.
-Ask organizations for more information.)
+- 2.50 grade point average *A higher GPA may be required in varying organizations.
+Ask organizations for more information.

 - Must not be on disciplinary probation

-- Attend an Intake Seminar (*NPHC and IGC Only)
+- Attend an Intake Seminar *IGC and NPHC Only

-Transfer students are eligible to participate in fall recruitment as long as they have completed 12 credit hours at their previous university and complete 3 hours of community service with a fraternity.
+Upperclassmen and transfer students are eligible to participate in fall recruitment as long as they have completed 12 credit hours at their previous university and are not on disciplinary probation.

 Remember, these are Vanderbilt University’s minimum expectations.
 Some organizations may have higher standards for membership.